-Join industry experts Bill Kinder and Bobbie O’Steen as they guide readers on a journey through every stage of production on an animated film, from storyboards to virtual cameras to final animation.
+Join industry insiders Bill Kinder and Bobbie O’Steen as they guide readers on a journey through every stage of production on an animated film, from storyboards to virtual cameras and final animation.

 Table of Contents

-Co-authors Bill Kinder and Bobbie O’Steen are esteemed experts in the field.
-Kinder was the founding director of Editorial and Post Production at Pixar from 1996–2014.
-O’Steen is a film historian and educator specializing in editing, and the author of The Invisible Cut and Cut to the Chase.
+Co-authors Bill Kinder and Bobbie O’Steen are experts in the field.
+Kinder was the founding Director of Editorial and Post Production at Pixar from 1996–2014.
+O’Steen is a teacher and film historian, specializing in editing, and author of The Invisible Cut and Cut to the Chase.

 "The art of editing is little understood, all the more so in the world of animation.
 This illuminating book explains how Pixar completely reshaped the role of the film editor, with clear examples and video links to boot.
 I hope other producers follow Pixar’s lead; the results speak for themselves."

 Leonard Maltin (Author, Of Mice and Magic: A History of American Animated Cartoons)

 "As a live action editor, imagine my surprise when I discovered that animation editing shares the same dramatic values of live action: story structure, characterization, performance, pace, and emotional impact.
 From the first drawing through endless iterations with dialog, sound, and music, anything and everything is possible, with the editor at the core of the collaborative, creative process.
 Filmmakers will treasure this artful book about animation storytelling from the inside out."